|

 It was sheer luck that no car drivers ended up between those lorries!
 I read Truck Net a lot for the amusement and you get a good impression of what they think about some of the foreign or agency drivers on the road today!

-Originally Posted by terrytibs
+Quote Originally Posted by terrytibs View Post

 Not just roads is it though ?
 Adding more and more people to a densely populated country just adds more traffic on the roads, all this talk of build build build, where will it stop when the uk becomes one big flood plane because of the extra roads and housing ?